 What makes Square’s POS API the best way to accept in-person payments?

 Square’s POS API is fast to integrate with just a few lines of code.
-It’s PCI compliant so credit card information never hits your app.
-And Square has great hardware that’s simple, stylish, and secure.
+It facilitates PCI compliant payments- credit card information never hits your app.
+And Square has payment hardware that’s simple, stylish, and secure.

 What currency are sales processed in?

-Sales on Square’s POS API are made in U.S. dollars.
+Sales on Square’s POS API are made in Australian dollars.

-Yes, our POS integration API deposits sellers’ payments into their bank account using ACH payments.
-Payments are fast and secure, and are deposited in one to two business days.
-If sellers want their funds faster, they can opt for Scheduled Deposit or Instant Deposit.
+Yes, our POS integration API transfers sellers’ payments into their bank account.
+Payments are fast and secure, and they are transferred in one to two business days.
+If sellers want their funds faster, they can opt for next-day business transfers.

 Do I still need a payment gateway with Square APIs?

 No, you don’t need a payment gateway or merchant account when you use Square’s Payment APIs.
-All you need to start selling with Square is a U.S. checking account and a free Square account.
+All you need to start selling with Square is an Australian checking account and a free Square account.
 It takes just a couple of minutes to sign up for a Square account and no credit check is needed.

 Where can I find more information about POS integration/API documentation?